Iranian-American freed in prisoner swap with U.S. arrives in Iran

-DUBAI (Reuters) - An Iranian-American doctor has returned to Iran, Iranian state media reported on Monday, after a swap deal between Tehran and Washington that resulted in the release of a U.S. Navy veteran detained in the Iran.
+DUBAI (Reuters) - An Iranian-American doctor has returned to Iran, Iranian state media reported on Monday, after a swap deal between Tehran and Washington that resulted in the release of a U.S. Navy veteran detained in Iran.

 In a slight thaw in U.S.-Iranian enmity, the United States allowed Majid Taheri to travel to Iran as part of the swap deal.
 Michael White, an American who said he contracted the coronavirus while detained in Iran, was freed last week.